Ascent Student Loans Review: Flexible Non-Cosigned Options

 To be eligible for the reward, you must submit a request and provide proof of graduation, such as a copy of your diploma or transcript.
 You must have enrolled in automatic payments to qualify for the graduation bonus.
 Click here to learn more.

-Ascent allows you to apply for a co-signer release — removing your co-signer from the loan — after making 24 consecutive, regularly scheduled monthly interest and principal payments.
+Ascent allows you to apply for a cosigner release — removing your cosigner from the loan — after making 24 consecutive, regularly scheduled monthly interest and principal payments on-time.

 3. You can earn money

-Ascent $50,000 Summer Scholarship Giveaway: Ascent is giving away $1,000 a day for 50 days through August 27, 2019.
-No essay required, just enter on Ascent’s social media.
-Students 18+ can enter multiple times.
+Ascent $50,000 Scholarship Giveaway: Ascent is giving away over $50,000 in scholarships this year.
+No essay required.
 Click here for details and official rules.

-If you’re not a U.S. citizen, finding a company willing to offer you a student loan may be difficult.
-If you’re not a U.S. citizen or permanent resident, you can qualify for an Ascent student loan if you have a co-signer who is.
+If you’re not a U.S. citizen or you’re a DACA student, finding a company willing to offer you a student loan may be difficult.
+If you’re a DACA student, or you’re not a U.S. citizen or permanent resident, you can qualify for an Ascent student loan if you have a cosigner who is.

 When you apply, you’ll have to upload documentation to verify your identity, such as a permanent resident card, a valid visa, and an unexpired foreign passport.